Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate

 These workshops are not submitted as open proposals.

-Instead, they are curated in advance based on research into:
+Instead, the Music Teacher Guild Education Committee curated the topics in advance based on research into:

 What music educators need now

-What they were potentially left untrained for in college
+What they were potentially left untrained to manage in the contemporary classroom

 What actually improves sustainability, effectiveness, and student experience